carson faust

 Author of

 Carson Faust is two-spirit, and an enrolled member of the Edisto Natchez-Kusso Tribe of South Carolina.
-He is the recipient of artist fellowships the McKnight Foundation and the Jerome Hill Foundation.
-His fiction has appeared in TriQuarterly, ANMLY, Waxwing Magazine, among other journals, and has been anthologized in Never Whistle at Night: An Indigenous Dark Fiction Anthology (Vintage, 2023).
+He is the recipient of artist fellowships from the McKnight Foundation, the Jerome Foundation, and the Camargo Foundation.
+His work has appeared in TriQuarterly, ANMLY, Waxwing Magazine, among other journals, and has been anthologized in Never Whistle at Night: An Indigenous Dark Fiction Anthology (Vintage, 2023).
 He lives in Minnesota, where he is at work on a second novel.

 books by Carson